 Box Office Manager, Administrative Assistant

 Dee found his way to Grandstreet Theatre in 2004 after graduating from Carroll College with a B.A. in Acting, Directing and Design Technology.
 Dee worked on many shows during this time including: acting in Deathtrap, Love, Sex, and the I.R.S., and I Hate Hamlet.
 He directed a number of shows such as: The Glass Menagerie, Frankenstein, Arsenic and Old Lace and Greetings, and It’s a Wonderful Life.
 He also designed and worked on many shows.
 Dee found his way to Idaho State University where he earned his Masters degree in Performing Arts.
 Since his return to Helena, Dee has been very busy at Grandstreet.
-He acts, directs, designs light and sound, and works backstage and in the box office.
+He acts, directs, designs light and sound, and works on fundraising projects in his free time.

 Jessica is the paralegal for Montana Fish, Wildlife and Parks but most patrons would recognize her as Grandstreet’s Audience Services person.
 She has graced Grandstreet’s stage in Big River, Fiddler on the Roof, You Can’t Take it With You, and Pages of My Diary I’d Rather Not Read.
-Jessica is the proud mother of 14 year old Haley and spends her “spare” time volunteering to help abused and neglected children as a court appointed special advocate (CASA).
+Jessica is the proud mother of Theatre School alum Haley, and spends her “spare” time volunteering to help abused and neglected children as a court appointed special advocate (CASA).